hpca-uji/Proteo/README.md

     $ make
     ```

     This command compiles the code using the MPI (MPICH) library.
+If Slurm if being used add "MAM_USE_SLURM=1" to the make command

 3. Test the installation:
     ```bash